Since Antarctica: An Introduction

-From December 24th, 2010 through January 1st, 2011, I went on a nine day journey to Antarctica, the White Continent.
+From December 24th, 2010 through January 1st, 2011, I joined my family on a nine day journey to Antarctica, the White Continent.
 My parents and I sailed with Antarctica XXI on the Ocean Nova with 56 other passengers along the coast of the Antarctic Peninsula, beginning at Chile’s Frei Station on King George Island down to the Lemaire Channel.

 Over yonder to the left, you can see the navigation area, which holds links to each post.
-I’ve split up each day into a few posts to avoid creating ridiculously image-heavy pages.
-Right now it looks rather bleak, I know, but hopefully it will fill up soon enough (famous last words).
+I’ve split up each day into a few posts to avoid creating image-heavy pages.
+I’m still continuing to upload content (yes, five years later), and have just a few posts left!

 In the meantime, here are a few pictures of Antarctica to distract you from the emptiness of the navigation area: